-Sources cited by Israeli media describe MSC as the strongest candidate for three main reasons.
+Sources cited by Israeli media had described MSC as the strongest candidate for three main reasons.
 First, MSC is fully controlled by the Aponte family, with no links to countries that have strained diplomatic relations with Israel.
 Second, MSC and ZIM already cooperate operationally, including slot-sharing arrangements on trans-Pacific routes.
-Third, MSC’s financial position is considered robust enough to support a full acquisition, even amid weaker freight markets.
+Third, MSC’s financial position was considered robust enough to support a full acquisition, even amid weaker freight markets.

 By contrast, Hapag-Lloyd’s shareholder structure has become a central issue in Israel.
 The German carrier counts Qatar Holding and Saudi Arabia’s Public Investment Fund among its major investors — a factor that has raised objections both within ZIM and at the government level.